Overview

 Where Concrete Foundations Fits

 Concrete Foundations is a strong fit when the owner has clear operating objectives and the project team needs a practical way to translate those objectives into a buildable sequence.
-In and around Katy, that usually means work involving warehouse foundations, industrial building slabs, and commercial structural pads with a schedule that has to stay honest under real field conditions.
+In and around Katy, that usually means work involving residential post-tension and conventional slab foundations, commercial and industrial slab-on-grade and structural foundations, and drilled pier and grade beam foundation systems for challenging Katy soil conditions with a schedule that has to stay honest under real field conditions.

 What Concrete Foundations Includes